• Home

 Ordination to the Priesthood It is some years since there was an ordination in any of the three churches but Fr Ansbro and Fr Cooper were ordained in their local church.

-The Sacrament of the sick If you, or someone you know, are ill or housebound and would like to receive Holy Communion or the sacrament of the sick , at home or in hospital please contact Fr Shaun or Fr Francis.
+The Sacrament of the sick If you, or someone you know, are ill or housebound and would like to receive Holy Communion or the sacrament of the sick , at home or in hospital please contact Fr Shaun.
 The hospital chaplain service is available to provide this sacrament to people who are in hospital.
 The patient has to request a visit from the chaplain as it will no longer be possible to assume that a chaplain will call at the bedside unless asked to do so.
 For someone in their own home or a care home please let the priest know so that arrangements can be made for someone to be anointed.

 When someone dies and arrangements are being made for a requiem mass before the burial or cremation let the priest know as soon as possible to enable the planning for the service.